Jeong Su-il: Life in South Korea

 In 1984, he entered South Korea under a student visa with the guise of a Filipino researcher of Lebanese descent named Mohammad Kansu.
 He enrolled at the Korean Language Institute at Yonsei University, and then at Dankook University in September 1984, becoming "the first international student in their doctoral history program".
 In 1989, he finished his thesis, A Study of the History of Silla and Arab Islamic Empire Relationships, and obtained his PhD in 1990.
 In 1988, he was offered a visiting professorship in Arabic Studies at Dankook, and became South Korea's "sole expert in Arabic Studies".
 Jeong married a South Korean woman, Yoon Soon-Hee, in 1988, and attended Seoul Central Mosque twice a month.
 He became a respected figure in the city's Muslim community and a household name in South Korea for his writing, columns, and lectures.
 In 1991, he wrote an excerpt for a middle school textbook published by the South Korean Ministry of Education.
 Jeong smuggled information back to North Korea by using hotel fax machines to fax a North Korean agent stationed in Beijing.

-He was arrested in 1996, while using a hotel's business center to send a fax, after a hotel clerk mistakenly identified him as a drug dealer.
+He was arrested in 1996, while using a hotel's business centre to send a fax, after a hotel clerk mistakenly identified him as a drug dealer.
 In the aftermath of his arrest, his false identity was revealed, making headlines in the country.
 Dankook University fired Jeong and revoked his PhD.
 He was charged with "espionage and 'abetting the enemy'" and was sentenced to 15 years in prison in 1997.
-While in Daegu Hwawon Prison, Jeong continued to write, including writing the first half of his Silk Road Encyclopedia.
+While in Daegu Hwawon Prison, Jeong continued to write, including writing the first half of his Silk Road Encyclopaedia.

 Jeong was released in 2000 after being granted amnesty.
 In 2003, he was offered a teaching position at Korea University, where he taught Islamic culture and medieval history.
 He received South Korean citizenship in 2005.
 In August 2006, he established the Silk Road School, which offers tours.
 In 2008, he founded the Korea Institute of Civilisation Exchanges, of which he was president at the time of his death.
 In 2011, he visited his hometown for the first time in 60 years.
 From 2017 to 2018, he served as the third president of the World Silk Road Association.
 In 2022, he published a memoir, People of the times, follow your calling.

-Jeong embarked on dozens of journeys along the Silk Road to study the cultural exchange.
-Major works include A History of Trans-Civilisational Exchanges (2002) and The Encyclopedia of Silk Road (2013).
+Jeong embarked on numerous journeys along the Silk Road to study the cultural exchange.
+Major works include A History of Trans-Civilisational Exchanges (2002) and The Encyclopaedia of Silk Road (2013).
 In contrast to some Silk Road scholars, Jeong suggested that the route's northern-most point was Gyeongju, Silla, rather than Xi'an, China.

-Jeong died on February 24, 2025, at the age of 90.
+Jeong died on 24 February 2025, at the age of 90.